quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 with the ECN Congestion Experienced (CE) codepoint in the IP header is received and the previously received packet was not marked CE.

-Doing this reduces the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers that mark much more frequently than classic ECN {{?RFC3168}}.
+Doing this maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers that mark much more frequently than classic ECN {{?RFC3168}}.